DSSGxUK/s22_wmca/network_capacity/README.md

 # Network Capacity

-As the world transitionas awaay from fossil fuels as a source of energy, one of the most often overlooked pieces of the puzzle is the electrical grid.
+As the world transitionas away from fossil fuels as a source of energy, one of the most often overlooked pieces of the puzzle is the electrical grid.
 Transitioning away from using gas and other non-electric heating sources to more efficient heat pumps, the electrical network will be put under increased strain.
 Here an attempt was made to calculate the additional peak strain in a particular area, and to compare it to the current demand headroom for the substations serving that area.

 Many assumptions were made here in doing these calculations.
 For a discussion of those assumptions and details about how the calculation was performed see ().